BCG Education Fund

 Donald Mosher Memorial Award for Colonial Virginia Research

-This competitive $500 Award was established in 2001 by Merrill Hill Mosher, CG, of Oregon, honoring her late husband.
+This competitive $500 Award, established in 2001 by Merrill Hill Mosher, CG, of Oregon, honoring her late husband, is administered by the BCG Education Fund.
 The Award funds scholarly research on colonial Virginia topics in the following categories: family genealogy, immigrant place or family origin, and publication of obscure or difficult Virginia resources.
 The annual deadline is 31 December.
 Award criteria is available here.
 It is not too soon for interested genealogists to consider preparing a submission.

 Roster of Mosher Award Recipients

-2009 Selena Mayes DuLac, Henrico County, Virginia, Land Patent Abstracts with Some Plat Maps, vol. III.
+Selena Mayes DuLac, Henrico County, Virginia, Land Patent Abstracts with Some Plat Maps, vol. I, 2002; and vol. III, 2009.

-2006 James Lively of England for his study identifying the 16th and 17th century English origins of the Underwood family of Virginia.
+James Lively of England for his study identifying the 16th and 17th century English origins of the Underwood family of Virginia, 2006.

-2005 James Winter Petty, CGRS, AG, for his work extracting headrights from Virginia county records.
+James Winter Petty, CGRS, AG, for his work extracting headrights from Virginia county records, 2005.

 Trustees and Supporting Associates